mtreanor/computational-art-spring2024/assignments/final.md

 In addition, rather than simply solely making use of the primitive drawing functions as we have for most of the class, you are required to **make use of at least three of the following types of media**: images, audio/music, video, natural language processing/generation, web cams, or something else we haven't covered such as 3D (at your own risk).

 As this is the culmination of your semester of work, spend time *refining* what you have made.
 In other words, are the interesting aspects of your project "legible" (i.e. avoid jumbled chaos).
 Is there a temporal element to your project (i.e. is there interesting interesting to interact with, or does it evolve over time in interesting ways?).
 Spend time on color choice.
-Remember that you can use (color pallettes)[https://coolors.co/].
+Remember that you can use [color pallettes](https://coolors.co/).
 Spend time to make your shapes, whether meant to represent something or not, look intentional (i.e. don't try to build a cat out of ellipses, unless you are very dedicated, or your project as a consistent "bad art" style - that could be cool).

 ## Requirements
 1. Your project turned in as described below